cdsap/Bagan/README.md

 ` ./bagan MODE COMMAND`

 The execution framework and reporting happen in Kubernetes environment.
 For each experiment, Bagan will create a Helm Release where it will run the target repository applying the experimentation.
-To report the information of the build Bagan will inject Talaiot in the Gradle configuration of the project using InfluxDb as time-series database and Grafana as a dashboard visualization tool.
+To report and collect the information of the build, Bagan will inject Talaiot in the Gradle configuration of the project using InfluxDb as time-series database and Grafana as a dashboard visualization tool.

 Bagan can deploy a new cluster or will use an existing cluster to execute the experimentation defined in the main conf file.